SOLTECH is proud to be recognized as a Top Workplaces 2022 & Best and Brightest Company to Work For 2022! Learn more

 6. Custom Integrations with Internal Systems/Software ($5,000 – $25,000)

-Large enterprises often have a suite of tools and applications in their portfolio and the website is just one system.
-In these situations, it is often imperative that the new website be integrated with the existing systems to avoid duplication of data across siloed systems and to surface back-off information into the website.
 One of the most common examples of integrations is the sharing of online web orders with back-office fulfillment systems.
 At larger volumes of online orders, it doesn’t make sense for an internal staff member to have to enter online orders into back-office fulfillment or resource planning solutions when an integration between systems can be built.

 Similarly, it is also common for websites to be integrated to inject online lead capture forms directly into an organization’s Customer Relationship Management (CRM) system.
-A CRM integration allows marketing to follow-up with offers and additional engagement to turn a lead into a sale.
+A CRM integration allows marketing to follow up with offers and additional engagement to turn a lead into a sale.

 website-design-example